Gallop-Lab/gallop-lab.github.io/6_opportunities.md

 title:  "Opportunities"
 ---

-A postdoc position is available!
-[See advert](http://www.jobs.cam.ac.uk/job/26452/)

-We are looking for a neuronal cell biologist or microscopy expert to unravel what is happening at the membrane during the initial protrusion and elongation stages when filopodia form.
-The project uses quantitative and super-resolution microscopy and there are opportunities for various types of neuronal cultures.
-The lab has trained 9 postdocs so far.
-One has an independent academic position and another is currently applying for independent positions.
-Two have moved into industry, one has taken a career break, another moved into government/policy and four have moved to further research associate positions.
-Everyone has published their work from the lab.

-Students can be funded to join the lab via studentships from external funders.
 If you are interested in joining us please send your CV and a covering email describing your interests and motivations to [Jenny](mailto:jlg38@cam.ac.uk).
+We are happy to work with postdoc applicants to apply for fellowships and we can sometimes offer short term salary support.
+PhD students usually join the lab via studentships from external funders and Masters students applying for an MPhil typically self-fund.

+The lab has trained 9 postdocs, 2 PhD students, 2 research assistants and many Part II and Part III Biochemistry students.
+Previous postdocs and PhD students have moved to further research positions in academia, project management in industry, data science and government/policy.

 Funding